scipy-conference/scipy_proceedings/output/geoffrey_poore/geoffrey_poore.rst

 while ``print`` requires an external file for each environment and command in which it is used.
 This is discussed in greater detail in the discussion of PythonTeX's internals.
 Second, the way in which ``\py`` converts its argument to a valid LaTeX string can be specified by the user.
-This can reduce typing when several conversions or formatting operations are needed.
+This can save typing when several conversions or formatting operations are needed.
 The examples below using SymPy illustrate this approach.